wesleyfongchong/website-content/post/stack/index.md

 I used to create an ASCII-text image, using [TAAG](http://patorjk.com/software/taag/).

-More recently I started adding images I draw using the iPad and an Apple Pencil.
+I sometimes draw images using the iPad and an Apple Pencil.
 I use the [Sketches app](http://tayasui.com/sketches/), it's great.
 I am not gifted at all for drawing, I just like doing something kind of funny.
 It's my own blog, so I can publish crappy artwork if I like.

+> 2019 update: I rarely make banner images now

 ## The newsletter